dodaa08/http-server-rust/README.md

 ## Features
 - **CRUD Operations**: Create, Read, Update, and Delete Todo items.
-- **Solana Integration**: Includes handlers to read and increment a counter on the Solana blockchain (mocked for now).
+- **Solana Integration**: Includes handlers to read and increment a counter on the Solana blockchain
 - **No Database**: Uses in-memory storage and Solana for state management.

 ## Prerequisites